MicrosoftDocs/windows-itpro-docs/windows/whats-new/windows-sv.md

 ### Application compatibility

 Windows Sun Valley preserves the application compatibility promise made with Windows 10, and does not require changes to existing support processes or tooling to sustain the currency of applications and devices.
 Programs like App Assure and FastTrack for Microsoft M365 customers will continue to be available to support IT efforts to adopt and maintain Windows Sun Valley.
+For more information, see [Application compatibility](windows-sv-prepare.md#application-compatibility)

 ## Windows Sun Valley servicing

 For details about the Windows Sun Valley servicing cadence and lifecycle, see [Windows Sun Valley servicing](sv-plan.md#servicing).

-## Windows 10 lifecycle
+## Windows 10 servicing

-For organizations who cannot move to Windows Sun Valley immediately, Microsoft’s guidance is to standardize devices on Windows 10, version 21H2.
-This release will be the last feature update to Windows 10, but will receive specific feature enhancements to ease migrating to Windows Sun Valley.

 Windows 10 will continue to be supported with security updates until October 2025.
+For more information, see [Windows 10 lifecycle](windows-sv.plan.md#windows-10-lifecycle).

 ## Next steps

 [Plan to deploy Windows Sun Valley](windows-sv-plan.md)<br>
 [Prepare for Windows Sun Valley](windows-sv-prepare.md)

-## See also